sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 Let's break it down:

-First, we find the interval corresponding to that note within the octave from the hardcoded list.
+First, we find the number of semitones between our note and A4, if our note was in octave 4 as well.
+We use the hardcoded values for this.
 {{< highlight typescript >}}
   const distanceFromA = SemitoneDistances[note]
 {{</ highlight >}}

- Then, we calculate the number of steps from A4 to our note by first working out the difference in octaves between the 4th octave where A4 lives and A in the octave we're looking for.
-Then we multiply it by the number of semitones to get the total number of semitones between A4 and A in our chosen octave, and add the original interval to find our particular note.
+ Then, we calculate the difference between our chosen octave and octave 4, and multiply it by the number of semitones in an octave (12), to get the number of semitones between A4 and A in our chosen octave.

+We can then add this value to the `distanceFromA` to get the number of semitones between our note and A4.

 {{< highlight typescript >}}
-  const steps = (4 - octave) * -12 + distanceFromA
+  const steps = (octave - 4) * 12 + distanceFromA
 {{</ highlight >}}

-Finally, we can calculate the frequency by running that equation we saw before - the value of A4 multiplied by 2 to the power of the number of steps over 12.
+Finally, we can calculate the frequency by running that equation we saw before - the frequency of A4 multiplied by 2 to the power of the number of steps over 12.
 For convenience we round it to 1 decimal place.

 {{< highlight typescript >}}
 // f = 440Hz * 2^n/12